dansteingart/pithy/README.md

 1. a fairly up to date (not 3.0 though) python installation
 2. [node.js](http://nodejs.org/)  (0.8.16 or better)
 3. science stuff!
-I like [EPD](http://www.enthought.com/products/epd_free.php), but scipy, numpy and matplotlib should be sufficient
+Scipy, numpy and matplotlib are sufficient to say `import pithy`, but you can add whatever you like!

 ###installation/usage